- What training and support will I get?

 - Private Client Group offer services primarily to high net worth clients in their locale

-You will be given more responsibility as you progress and build up your skills within each seat and through your training contract.
+You will be given more responsibility as you progress and build up your skills within each seat and through your Period of Recognised Training.
 The nature of each seat is different but you can expect a range of experiences from assisting on large, complex transactions, taking clients’ instructions, drafting documents and dealing with everything that comes in between.
-Scroll down to see what our current trainees have to say about a typical day.

 This varies greatly, depending on your seat.
 You will be treated in the same way as a qualified solicitor in that you have targets to achieve and systems to learn and follow.
 You will be expected to join in with and help run our client events, gain a thorough understanding of the law and practice of the seat you are in and to react quickly and responsively to clients.
 You will also be encouraged to write blog stories for the website and co-draft articles for publication in journals.